-Improve the quality of your business processes and reduce business waste with this five-day workshop on Lean Six Sigma at the Green Belt level.
+Improve the quality of your business processes and reduce business waste with this 10-day workshop on Lean Six Sigma at the Green Belt level.

 Lean Six Sigma is a rigorous and disciplined methodology that uses organisational data and statistical analysis to measure and improve the performance of an organisation’s business processes.